-By inserting helium in the line, CPL can pinpoint a leak with a sensitivity reading as low as 22 parts per million (PPM).
-We have filled pipes as large a 60” with helium to locate tiny leaks and have experience great success statewide.
+By inserting helium into the water or gas line, CPL can identify the location of a leak with a sensitivity reading as low as 22 parts per million (PPM).
+We have filled pipes as large a 60” with helium to locate tiny leaks and have experienced great success statewide.
 By using this technique, even in loud environments, we can find leaks that are extremely difficult to locate.